Welcome to today's edition of the Rush 24-7 podcast.

 And yet, we got the story yesterday, they don't want to own anything, and it's creaming retail.

-Rivaling my generation, the baby booms, they still the baby boomers still think everything's about them.
+The baby boomers still think everything's about them.

-Okay, open line Friday, we always try to get to calls in the first hour.
+Okay, Open Line Friday, we always try to get to calls in the first hour.

 Today, no exception.